dsac147/dsac147/README.md

 🌟  **About Me** <br>
 <br>
-I'm Divyanshu, a passionate Frontend Engineer, currently working at [Accessibility](https://www.browserstack.com/accessibility-testing) at [Browserstack](https://www.browserstack.com/home).
+I'm Divyanshu, a passionate Frontend Engineer, currently working at [Accessibility](https://www.browserstack.com/accessibility-testing) in [Browserstack](https://www.browserstack.com/home).
 I like building beautiful, accessible, and user-friendly web apps that brings delight to users.

 > With 2+ years of experience in the industry, I have developed a strong
 > foundation in web development and expertise in many technologies,